seanknox/dusker/prompt_plan.md

 2. Correct data passing between views
 3. UI rendering tests for main components

 Make sure all UI elements follow accessibility best practices and support Dynamic Type.
+Run all of the new unit tests.
+Then, run all tests for the project using fastlane.

 ## Prompt 4: Local Storage Implementation
 Building on our Core Data models and UI structure, implement the local storage functionality for the Dusker app: